-How can we move ROIs between spaces? •

-$\rightarrow$ Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.
+- How can we move ROIs between spaces? - \rightarrow Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.

-(e.g., 12 DOF linear affine).
+Estimate transformation T, using the anatomical and template volumes to find the mapping between locations in each space (e.g., 12 DOF linear affine).

-How can we move ROIs between spaces?

-$\rightarrow$ Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.
+- How can we move ROIs between spaces? - \rightarrow Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.